idaholab/virtual_test_bed/doc/content/microreactors/gcmr/GCMR_Core_Neutronics.md

 ## Griffin Model

-The process initiated with generating homogenized multi-group cross-sections using Serpent-2, which were then converted into XML-format cross-section file.
+The first step is to generate homogenized multi-group cross-sections using Serpent-2, which are then converted into XML-format cross-section file.
 Griffin utilizes the cross-sections in an XML-format file in conjunction with the mesh file.
 The 3D whole-core mesh was constructed utilizing MOOSE’s Reactor module, ensuring consistency between geometric representations in the mesh file and Serpent-2.
 Griffin solves the neutron transport equation employing discontinuous finite element (DFEM) with SN transport and CMFD acceleration, utilizing on-the-fly coarse mesh generation for CMFD.
 Efforts were dedicated to simplifying the 3D whole-core GC-MR mesh to alleviate computational demands, with careful consideration to avoid excessive mesh sizes, particularly in specific regions like the radial reflector and control drum areas, to ensure proper convergence of DFEM-SN with CMFD.